-Several mutations have been associated with the first level of vancomycin-resistance (vancomycin-intermediate S. aureus), many of them leading to increased cell wall thickness, thereby preventing the antibiotic from accessing its target inside the cell (Cui et al. 2000) (Holmes et al. 2012).
-These mutations only confer partial resistance to vancomycin.
-Full resistance is conferred by the vanA gene, acquired from Enterococcus sp, leading to emergence of vancomycin-resistant S. aureus (Zhu et al. 2010).
-Linezolid is another antibiotic that was approved in 2000 and resistance was reported soon after in cases of long-term antibiotic treatment (Gu et al. 2012).
-Daptomycin was approved 13 years ago and the first daptomycin-resistant strain of S. aureus also appeared very rapidly, in about 3 years (Marty et al. 2006).

-Effective treatment of S. aureus infections therefore relies on the careful establishment of the resistance landscape of the strain involved.
-Nonetheless, antibiotic resistance will always arise and the current rate of discovery and approval of new antibiotics is very low.
-It is therefore essential to identify new therapeutic breakpoints and for that we need to understand better the pathogenesis of S. aureus.

-Antibiotic resistance and the modulation of virulence and host-pathogen interactions

-Dynamic mechanisms of antibiotic resistance

-Acquisition of antibiotic resistance

-Resistance to an antibiotic can be attributed in very diverse ways.
-For instance, penicillin targets cell wall synthesis and resistance is conferred by the expression of a penicillinase to degrade the antibiotic.
-When alternative antibiotics were developed, the acquisition of the gene mecA gave extended resistance to β-lactams antibiotics (penicillin derivatives) such as methicillin (Gravenkemper, Brodie, & Kirby, 1965).
 As another example, resistance to antibiotics such as macrolides, which prevent protein translation by binding to ribosomes, can be acquired by three mechanisms: expression of non-specific efflux pumps that drive antibiotics outside the bacterial cell (Piątkowska, Piątkowski, & Przondo-Mordarska, 2012), mutations in the genes coding for ribosomes subunits (Prunier, Malbruny, Tande, Picard, & Leclercq, 2002), and finally by expression of enzymes that inactivate the antibiotic (Seppälä, Skurnik, Soini, Roberts, & Huovinen, 1998).
 Usually, the action of large antibiotics, such as vancomycin and daptomycin, depends on bacterial cell wall permeability.
 Thus two point mutations in the WalKR regulon that controls cell wall homeostasis are sufficient to decrease the cell wall permeability, thus preventing entry of vancomycin, and possibly daptomycin too (Howden et al., 2011).
 In order to limit the appearance of resistant strains and thus preserve their efficacy, these two antibiotics are limited to the treatment of severe cases of infection (Peleg et al., 2012).

 Antibiotic resistance can be acquired through random point mutations inside the genome.
 But many resistance genes are encoded on plasmids and mobile elements such as transposons (Berg et al., 1998).
 These genetic structures are easily transferred between bacteria via conjugation and transformation, ensuring a rapid propagation of resistance mechanisms.
 Recently a mega-plasmid containing several resistance genes against clinically relevant antibiotics was isolated from a random bacterium collected in a waste-water plant (Wibberg, Szczepanowski, Eikmeyer, Pühler, & Schlüter, 2012).
 This emphasizes the fact that uncontrolled use of antibiotics can potentially lead to rapid emergence of resistant strains.
 However, even if antibiotic resistance is a problem in treating infections, and as such considered advantageous for the bacterium, it is actually often associated with a metabolic cost: this is the fitness cost of antibiotic resistance.